Fosamax (alendronate) and Alcohol / Food Interactions

 There are 2 alcohol/food/lifestyle interactions with Fosamax (alendronate) which include:

 Alendronate and multivitamin with minerals should not be taken orally at the same time.
 Products that contain magnesium, aluminum, calcium, iron, and/or other minerals may interfere with the absorption of alendronate and reduce its effectiveness.
 You should take multivitamin with minerals at least 30 minutes after the alendronate dose.
-Contact your doctor if your condition worsens.
+Talk to your doctor if you have any questions or concerns.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Food may reduce the absorption of alendronate, which may lead to lower blood levels of the medication and possibly reduced effectiveness.
 You should take alendronate first thing in the morning, at least 30 minutes before you eat or drink anything or take any other medication.
 Take each dose with a full glass (6 to 8 ounces) of water, and use only plain water (not mineral or vitamin water).
 Do not take alendronate if you cannot sit upright or stand for at least 30 minutes.
 Because alendronate can cause irritation and ulcer in the stomach or esophagus (the tube that connects your mouth and stomach), you will need to stay upright for at least 30 minutes after taking this medication.
 Talk to your doctor or pharmacist if you have questions on how to take this or other medications you are prescribed.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.